Eduardo (footballer, born 12 November 1986)

 Eduardo da Conceição Maciel or simply Eduardo (born 12 November 1986), is a Brazilian professional footballer who plays as a forward.

 Career

 Eduardo was born in Nova Iguaçu.

 On 26 July 2014, Eduardo signed for Azerbaijan Premier League team AZAL on a two-year contract.
 In February 2015, during a reserve game for AZAL, suffered a season-ending injury that would require surgery.

-In September 2015 Eduardo moved from AZAL to fellow Azerbaijan Premier League side Zira FK, again signing a two-year contract.
+In September 2015, Eduardo moved from AZAL to fellow Azerbaijan Premier League side Zira FK, again signing a two-year contract.
 During the winter break of the 2015–16 season, Eduardo left Zira.

-In 2016 he played for Persegres Gresik United in the Indonesia Super League.
+In 2016, he played for Persegres Gresik United in the Indonesia Super League.
 He then had a short stint in the lower leagues of Brazil.

-After only five appearances in 2018 the contract with Olimpia Elbląg was mutually terminated.
+After only five appearances in 2018, his contract with Olimpia Elbląg was mutually terminated.